 The forecast for the Airport Fund is balanced over the forecast period.
 The fluctuations in total revenues and expenditures are caused by the timing of capital projects.
 Capital project impact to both revenues and expenditures is fund neutral, since the projects are dependent on the availability and timing of grants.

 Several items can alter the six-year forecast of Airport revenue collections.
 A primary concern continues to be the strength of the airline industry and the continued dependence on one very successful airline, Allegiant Airlines.
-Allegiant indicates a 4% annual increase in the number of passengers, but the availability of the airline's aircraft and the ability for PIE to accept additional flights due to diminished terminal capacity could impact this projection.
+Also, a decline in the economy would have a negative impact on the Airport's revenue sources.